 My exams, documents and/or fees are still pending and the orientation is tomorrow- will I be able to participate in my elective?

-- All documents indicated in the Approved Student Checklist must be submitted by the deadlines specified in the checklist.
+- All documents indicated must be submitted by the deadlines specified.
 Some documents are required 1 month prior to the orientation, and others can be sent as late as 1 week prior to the start of your elective.
 Please visit our Next Steps for Approved Students page for further instruction.